Prentis Building and University Auditorium Complex: Aaron and Helen DeRoy

 Aaron DeRoy was born in 1880 in Pittsburgh, Pennsylvania, and graduated from the University of Pittsburgh with a degree in dentistry.
 His wife, Helen Lowentritt DeRoy, was born in 1882 in Oil City, Pennsylvania.
 Her father earned a fortune in the oil industry, making Helen a wealthy young woman.

 Aaron DeRoy changed careers when he became interested in automobiles.
 He sold first electric cars, then gasoline-powered ones, and eventually became a distributor for Studebaker.
 In 1922, having made a considerable fortune, he decided to retire.
 The DeRoys moved from Pittsburgh to Detroit, but in 1923, rather than retiring, Aaron founded the Aaron DeRoy Motor Car Company, which distributed Hudson-Essex automobiles.
 Aaron DeRoy continued to lead the DeRoy Motor Car Company until his death in an automobile accident in 1935.

 After Aaron's death, Helen DeRoy assumed full responsibility for all of his financial operations, including the DeRoy Motor Car Company.
 She sold the firm in the early 1940s and subsequently established and directed the Helen L. DeRoy Foundation.
 The Foundation funded numerous major projects, including expanding the Jewish Community Center located on Woodward Avenue at Holbrook Street, construction of a theater at the Jewish Community Center in West Bloomfield, and a contributing to a number of Wayne State buildings.
 The Foundation also established a number of scholarships for deserving students at different universities.
 Helen DeRoy lived until 1977.

 Description

-The Prentis Building and Helen L. DeRoy Auditorium are built directly adjacent to one another, with the Prentis Building situated on Cass Avenue directly across from the Main Branch of the Detroit Public Library.
-The DeRoy Auditorium sits approximately 30 yards behind the Prentis Building.
+The Prentis Building and University Auditorium are built directly adjacent to one another, with the Prentis Building situated on Cass Avenue directly across from the Main Branch of the Detroit Public Library.
+The University Auditorium sits approximately 30 yards behind the Prentis Building.
 The two buildings are connected by a tunnel.